Short Breaks: Activities for children and young people

 What are Short Breaks?

-If you think you may be eligible, you can apply for a short breaks assessment in which the local authority will review your needs as a carer which will determine your Short Breaks eligibility.
-Please see the Who is eligible? and How to Apply sections below for more information.
+If eligible, you can apply for a short breaks assessment, where the local authority will review your needs to determine eligibility.

 To see the sort of activities local families are spending their direct payments on, click on the Short Breaks Activities document at the bottom of this page.